Career counselling

 What career counselling should actually help you do

 Good career counselling should not leave you with only labels, options, or motivational talk.
+It should make the next move easier to see and easier to act on.

 Too much talk, not enough decision value